robsontenorio/laravel-keycloak-guard/README.md

    - Verify token expiration time.
    - Verify if my API allows `resource access` from token.

-1. If everything is ok, find the user on database and authenticate it on my API.
+1. If everything is ok, then find the user on database and authenticate it on my API.

 1. Optionally, the user can be created / updated in the API users database.